Commission on Economic Inclusion

 Click here for the list of Northeast Ohio companies and organizations that belong to the Commission.

 For the fourth year in a row, ongoing diversity and inclusion efforts in our region have been featured in DiversityInc magazine.
 The section features the work and positive impact of the Commission in Northeast Ohio and several of its member organizations.

 The Commission maintains a strategic partnership with DiversityInc to benefit the region and its constituents.

 Click here to view the section.

 What's new at the Commission

-Read our November 2013 issue of The Commission Connection, our monthly publication featuring Northeast Ohio diversity and inclusion news and events from Commission members and our partners.
+Learn more about our work in the February 2014 issue of The Commission Connection, our monthly publication featuring Northeast Ohio diversity and inclusion news and events.
 Here are a few highlights:

 Eddie Taylor Daniel Walsh